12 Best Dumbbell Oblique Exercises for a Stronger Core

 • Keep the core tight and back flat throughout the movement.

-• Do not over-rotate during the reach towards the ceiling.
+• Do not over-rotate when reaching the ceiling.

 • Do not let the elbows flare out.
 Keep the elbows close to your sides throughout.